 Maya Menon O'Connor, Board Member

-Maya Menon is the Email Marketing Strategist at Swap.com.
+Maya Menon is the Director of Marketing and Communications at Swap.com.
 Previously she was the Manager of Marketing and Communications for LUGPA, and managed marketing strategy development and campaign execution at Lincoln Park Zoo and implemented digital marketing strategies for regional businesses and nonprofits as an independent consultant.

 A Chicago native, Maya is a graduate of Aurora University with a B.A. in Business Administration and a certificate in professional Spanish.
 She currently serves on the Board of Directors for the National Alliance on Mental Illness in Chicago.